 Early detection and ongoing proactive care are key to managing diabetes, but your commitment is just as important.
 Here are two simple steps you can take to reduce your risk of complications:

 At Diabetacare, we believe that the path to diabetes management lies in six A’s:

 Adherence to diet and lifestyle improvements, and

 Affordability of care ecosystem.

-Our conveniently located centres and clinics provide counseling, treatment, monitoring, and support—but you are still in charge of your own life.
+Our conveniently located partner sites provide counseling, treatment, monitoring, and support — but you are still in charge of your own life.
 We see the greatest improvements in patients who are both disciplined and proactive in managing their diabetes or risk of developing it.